- What are chronic respiratory conditions?

 COPD may also be associated with other chronic conditions such as asthma, respiratory cancers, diabetes and diseases of the heart and blood vessels due to shared risk factors and the effect of COPD on other parts of the body.
 Top of page

-How common are chronic respiratory conditions?In 2011-12, 6.3 million Australians were estimated to have a chronic respiratory condition, according to self-reporting in the Australian Health Survey (AHS).
-This includes nearly 2.3 million people with asthma, around 530,000 people with chronic obstructive pulmonary disease, 3.7 million people with allergic rhinitis (hayfever) and 1.9 million people with chronic sinusitis (source 1).
+How common are chronic respiratory conditions?In 2014-15, 7.1 million Australians were estimated to have a chronic respiratory condition, according to self-reporting in the National Health Survey (NHS).
+This includes nearly 2.5 million people with asthma, around 600,000 people with COPD, 4.5 million people with allergic rhinitis (hayfever) and 1.9 million people with chronic sinusitis (source 1).

 There is no significant difference between the numbers of males and females estimated to have a disease of the respiratory system.